falberti/weathernet/PROJECT_SPEC.md

-`/home/ubuntu/.ssh/id_ed25519.pub` — the VM's own SSH public key, bind- mounted read-only into `django` and handed to every probe during enrollment so the server can SSH into it without a manual step; see 5.7), and Grafana admin user/password. `.env` itself must be gitignored.
+`/home/ubuntu/.ssh/id_ed25519.pub` — the VM's own SSH public key, bind- mounted read-only into `django` and handed to every probe during enrollment so the server can SSH into it without a manual step; see 5.7), Grafana admin user/password, `PUBLIC_SUMMARY_API_KEY` (generated fresh in `setup.sh` like the Django secret key; empty disables `GET /api/v1/public/summary` entirely rather than leaving it open — see 7.3), and `PUBLIC_LOCATION_PRECISION_DECIMALS` (default `2`, roughly neighborhood-level precision — how coarsely that endpoint rounds probe coordinates before publishing them). `.env` itself must be gitignored.

 The server's own WireGuard keypair is **not** an env var — like the mTLS CA, it's a generated file (`wireguard/server_private.key`,